 This is apparently one of the best off-the-beaten trails in the world.
 In addition, the cost of the Kanchenjunga Circuit Trek is not as expensive as you assume.
 The number of tea houses is increasing each season on the trail.
 This trek has all the logistics and other facilities available at designated places.

 The price depends on the itinerary and route you are trekking with.
-This trek can be done in a short or long time depends upon your decisions.
+This trek can be done in a short or long time depending upon your decisions.
 The number of days and facilities you are taking during the trek also determines the cost of this trek.

 Kanchenjunga Circuit Trek cost is more average than other normal trekking in Nepal.
-This trek will usually take 19-22 days, and the cost ranges from $2270 to $2410.
+This trek will usually take 17-20 days, and the cost ranges from $2270 to $2410.
 This price covers transportation, trekking permits, meals, professional trekking guides, accommodation, entry fees, and others.
 You will get some discounts if you are in groups.
-The cost of the Kanchenjunga Circuit Trek highly depends upon traveling in private or in a group.
+The cost of the Kanchenjunga Circuit Trek highly depends upon travelling in private or in a group.

 Kanchenjunga Circuit Trek Permit

 As Kanchenjunga is a protected area, the government needs several permits to support the preservation of the area, limit the number of tourists and manage the borders with Tibet.
 These permits are required solely for Kanchenjunga Conservation Areas.
-From September to November, the rate per person is USD 20 for one week.
-Exceeding one week, it costs USD 10 per day per person.
-In addition, you need a Kanchenjunga Conservation Area permit, and the cost is USD 30.

 You will need 2 kinds of permits issued by the Government of Nepal.